ThePieBaker90/On-The-Rim/Conditions/Statuses/Crumbling Mind.md

 tags:
   - Status
 ---
-- When a creature has the crumbling mind status, they permanently lose 1 point in a mental ability score (Intelligence, Wisdom, or Charisma) every day.
+- When a creature has the crumbling mind status, they permanently lose 1 point in a random mental ability score (Intelligence, Wisdom, or Charisma) when resting.